Mon - Fri: 9:00AM - 5:00PM EST

 Summary

-When schools and other agencies responsible for the care of children know that a student’s behavioral or physical disability may risk that special needs child getting killed or seriously hurt at school or place others at higher risk, they have a higher duty to supervise students in a manner specifically appropriate for the child’s condition.
+When schools and other agencies with a duty of care for disabled students know that a student’s behavioral or physical disability may lead to risk that special needs child getting killed or seriously hurt at school or place others at higher risk, they have a higher duty to supervise students in a manner specifically appropriate for the child’s condition.
 A reasonable standard of care is tailored to the student’s unique history and needs.
-Failure to establish and follow such a standard may attract costly cases of negligence in schools and leave a school liable in the event of a casualty.
+Failure to establish and follow such a standard and negligent supervision of students with disabilities may attract costly cases of negligence in schools and leave a school liable in the event of a casualty.

 Expert Witness Services in School Liability and Negligent Supervision Litigation